 - Post workshop session – Virtual classroom to reinforce learnings

 - Online resources

 Jeevan Joshi—Founder LearningCafe & Director KnowledgeWorking.
-Jeevan over 18 years of experience in the management of the learning and HR functions.
+Jeevan has over 18 years of experience in the management of the learning and HR functions.
 He has combined a strategic and “hands on” approach to assist organisations design and transform the learning and HR functions through new business and delivery models.
 His expertise is fuelled by his passion for learning, anticipation of technology trends, and a focus on costs effective solutions.
 Jeevan has an MBA in HR from XLRI, Masters in Biotechnology and is a Non-Executive Director at Independent Living Centre (NSW).
-He was entrepreneurial experience and worked in various roles as a consultant or manager for PWC, Deloitte, Boots Pharm, Westpac, St George Bank, Royal Australian College of Physicians.
+He has entrepreneurial experience and worked in various roles as a consultant or manager for PWC, Deloitte, Boots Pharm, Westpac, St George Bank, Royal Australian College of Physicians.

-Vikram Vetrivel is a Scrum Alliance Certified Scrum Master with over 8 years of experience practicing Agile methodologies.
+Vikram Vetrivel is a Scrum Alliance Certified Scrum Master with over 8 years of experience practising Agile methodologies.
 Vikram began his career with GE Healthcare where he led multiple Agile projects, coordinating and working with teams from India, France, China and the USA.
 Vikram later transitioned to Philips Healthcare’s Oncology team where he worked with the existing team to introduce them into the Agile framework, setting up the tools and processes for the team to seamlessly transfer into the new working methodology.